Guide for homeowners · Funding

 By Conor Hamilton, Building & Renovation Contributor · 12 minute read

 Grant schemes in NI change often.
-This guide is a June 2026 snapshot, confirm the current position with the NI Housing Executive or nidirect before you apply.
+This guide is general information only, not advice: it reflects our team’s reading of the official sources linked below as at the review date above.
+Always confirm the current position with the NI Housing Executive, nidirect or the Department for Communities before you apply or spend money.

 Edited by Mark Crawford, Digital Content Editor.

-Northern Ireland has its own home and energy grants, separate from the rest of the UK, and the landscape is changing in 2026: the Affordable Warmth and Warm Home schemes are being consolidated under the new Warm Healthy Homes Strategy.
-This guide sets out what is open, what is closing, who qualifies and how to apply, with everything cited to the official source.
+Northern Ireland has its own home and energy grants, separate from the rest of the UK, and the landscape is changing in 2026: the Affordable Warmth Scheme is still open but is due to be replaced by the new Warm Healthy Homes Fund, expected from April 2027.
+This guide sets out what is open, what is changing, who qualifies and how to apply, with everything cited to the official source.

 What home improvement grants are available in NI in 2026?

-Six routes matter for most homeowners in 2026: the new Warm Healthy Homes Strategy and its fund (now replacing Affordable Warmth), NISEP insulation funding, the Disabled Facilities Grant for adaptations, NIHE repair grants for unfit homes, and a time-limited Phoenix cashback for switching to natural gas.
+Six routes matter for most homeowners in 2026: the still-open Affordable Warmth Scheme, the new Warm Healthy Homes Strategy and its fund (which will replace Affordable Warmth from 2027), NISEP insulation funding, the Disabled Facilities Grant for adaptations, NIHE repair grants for unfit homes, and the Phoenix gas-switch cashback whose advertised offer ended on 30 June 2026.
 The table below is honest about which are open, closing, closed or brand new, because several are mid-transition.

 Start your job